Snow and Ice Control

 Tier 1

-• Emergency routes and major arterials used by emergency services to access hospitals and schools.
+• Emergency routes and major arterials are used by emergency services to access hospitals and schools.
 Tier 1 is the priority for town plow drivers.

-Tier 2:
+Tier 2

 • Collectors (roads that connect local roads and streets with arterials) and the designated in and out route through each neighborhood.

-Tier 3
+IMPROVED Tier 3

 NEW Tier 4

 We understand that snow and ice control is a top priority for our community, and we are committed to providing the best possible service.
-We believe that weather stations will help us achieve this goal by giving us real-time data on snow conditions throughout town.

 Reminders about residential street plowing: